demirelo/ftoken-lst-sims/Structural_Solvency_and_Risk_Topology.md

 Today, the default implementation of this bundle is staked assets via Liquid Staking Tokens (LSTs) such as stETH or sAVAX.
 LSTs are efficient wrappers around validator yield.
 They maintain near-par exposure to the underlying asset, pass through staking rewards, and are highly composable in DeFi.
 For many treasuries, "own the LST" is the baseline expression of an ETH or AVAX mandate.

-Floor-backed tokens (fTOKENs) start from a different objective.
+Floor-backed tokens (fTokens) start from a different objective.
 Instead of accepting the full left tail of the underlying and simply adding yield on top, they try to **reshape the payoff profile**:

 - Introduce a **non-decreasing floor**, computed from onchain reserves net of debt.
 - Define **borrowing capacity against that floor**, not against volatile spot.